innovationfleet/cca_for_splunk/README.md

 # Do I need CCA for Splunk ?

-Whether you use & manage Splunk internally, or if you are a consultant with Splunk expertise deploying architecture for your clients, or if you want to deploy standalone test or development instance, or a multi-site cluster.
-CCA for Splunk suits all possible use cases & scenarios and is your greatest companion in your Splunk administration journey.
+Whether you use & manage Splunk internally, or if you are a consultant with Splunk expertise deploying architecture for your clients, or if you want to deploy standalone test or development instance, or a large scale multi-site cluster, CCA for Splunk suits all possible use cases & scenarios and can be your greatest companion in your Splunk administration journey.

 With this framework you are able to automatically deploy a full Splunk cluster on-prem or cloud in just a few minutes... with no hands-on required on your Splunk servers :)

-You save time and ensure a better quality of your configurations.
+You save time, ensure a better quality of your configurations all while keeping it secure and ready to deliver business value!

 # Where does CCA for come from ?

 The framework concept utilized in CCA for Splunk goes back several years and has proven to be absolutely critical in managing complex Splunk infrastructures with 100+ servers in several environments.
 450+ tasks has been developed across 10 carefully created Ansible roles.
-For this first release more than 1000 development hours have been invested, so that you can get the scalability that you should expect out of a automation framework.
+For this first release, more than 1000 development hours have been invested, so that you can get the scalability that you should expect out of a automation framework.
-Besides adding your servers to the ansible inventory file, there is less than 25 parameters that you have to set per environment.
+Besides adding your servers to the ansible inventory file, there is less than 25 parameters that you have to set per environment - then off you go to much different Splunk journey going forward.

 The templates that we provide for configuring Splunk roles are used in our own Multisite Cluster implementations.
 After you have configured your project, the control is in your hands when it comes to deciding your settings.
 Adding or modifying parameters has no impact on the framework and are localized under your control.

-Playbooks are DRY (Don't repeat yourself), with almost no task, instead they are using common code in roles.
-So an update of a task has just to be done in one place, keeping code updates much cleaner.
+Playbooks are DRY (Don't Repeat Yourself), with almost no tasks - instead they are using common code in roles.
+So an update of a task has just to be done in one place, keeping code updates much cleaner and easily overviewed.

 # Technically what is CCA for Splunk ?